 The "short period" mentioned above is probably best measured in memory references by the processor and about 15 is probably the right number.
-Time is not satisfactory since the amount of time required to execute an instruction is unlikely to be predictable in advance, and instruction execution is even worse, since an indirect addressing loop can cause the processor to hang without executing any instructions.
-Since a PRO cannot hang up a processor for more than a small number of memory cycles it does not need to be a privileged instruction, and can therefore be used by ordinary programs, which occasionally have as much need for locks as system programs.
+Time is not satisfactory since the amount of time required to execute an instruction is unlikely to be predictable in advance, and instruction executions is even worse, since an indirect addressing loop can cause the processor to hang without executing any instructions.
+Since a PRO cannot hang up a processor for more than a small number of memory cycles it does not need to be a privileged instruction.